Larissa-Health/did-ssi-directory/CONTRIBUTING.md

 Please check out our [Discussions section](https://github.com/Larissa-Health/did-ssi-directory/discussions).
 Maybe you find a thread that answers your questions.
 If not, feel free to [open a new thread](https://github.com/Larissa-Health/did-ssi-directory/discussions/new) and explain what you are wondering about.

-And then there is a multitude of other channels specific to your project.
+**And then there is a multitude of other channels specific to your project.**
+*(Hopefully the are documented here 🙃)

 Discussions are also the place to talk about your ideas on how to improve the portal and engage with developers and contributors.